gusta01010/SillyTranslator/README.md

 ### Preset translator
 To use the preset translator, first you need to follow these steps:

+1. Set up the SillyTavern folder (optional) or use custom folder **(IMPORTANT!)**.

-1. Set up the language the preset will be translated to and there is an optional box to select if want to translate content inside <>.
+2. Set up the language the preset will be translated to and there is an optional box to select if want to translate content inside <>.
 * **Translate wrapped `<>`**: this one is experimental, you can translate any content inside <>, for example, `<think>` can be translated to `<考える>`

-2. Set up the SillyTavern folder (optional) or use custom folder.

-3. Select the .JSON file to be translated.
+3. Select the .JSON files to be translated.

 4. Name the file and save it.